Jun

 For the majority of people, the assets they own consist of a home, personal property, other real estate or mineral interests, bank accounts, investment accounts, or retirement accounts.

 The disposition of these assets on death usually can be taken care of easily by a simple Will, beneficiary designations, or a transfer on death or "Lady Bird Deed" (for real property).
-A living trust is not needed unless you have special desires for restrictions on the beneficiary's access/use of the assets-restrictions which you do not want to spell out in a Will which must be filed of public record for probate.
+A living trust is not needed unless you have special desires for restrictions on the beneficiary's access/use of the assets-restrictions which you do not want to spell out in a Will that must be filed of public record for probate.

 An exception to this general principle, when a living trust might be a good idea, is when real estate or mineral interests are owned in states other than Texas.
 In some states, the cost of probate is many times greater than that in Texas.
 In this instance, a living trust holding these assets may avoid multiple probates in different states.